ottok/debgpt/README.md

 Some ideas that might be a little bit far away:

 1. Let LLM imitate [Janitor](https://wiki.debian.org/Janitor), and possibly do some more complicated things
 1. Extend Lintian with LLM for complicated checks?
 1. Let LLM do mentoring (lists.debian.org/debian-mentors) e.g., reviewing a .dsc package.
 This is very difficult given limited context length.
 Maybe LLMs are not yet smart enough to do this.
 1. Apart from the `str` type, the frontend supports other return types like `List` or `Dict` (for advanced usage such as in-context learning) are possible (see `debgpt/frontend.py :: ZMQFrontend.query`, but those are not explored yet.
 1. The current implementation stays at prompt-engineering an existing Chatting LLM with debian-specific documents, like debian-policy, debian developer references, and some man pages.
 In the future, we may want to explore how we can use larger datasets like Salsa dump, Debian mailing list dump, etc. LoRA or RAG or any new methods are to be investegated with the datasets.
 Also see follow-ups at https://lists.debian.org/debian-project/2023/12/msg00028.html
 1. Should we really train or fine-tune a model?
 How do we organize the data for RLHF or instruction tuning?

-Some ideas about Debian's infrastructure:

-I don't know how many DDs will be interested in this if it works well.
-Based on the number of DD users, as well as LLM's actual usefulness, we might work with the infrastructure team to setup a LLM inference server to run the backend.

-Or, alternatively, we can subscribe the commercial LLM API for the organization (to integrate into infrastructure), or for the individuals (for development work, as a part of debian member benefit) with debian funding if it turns to be really useful to people.
-The commercial LLMs supports much longer context length than the one we hosted locally, and they are backed by strong hardware.
-With the subscription, we can implement a new frontend using the commercial API.

-I have not talked with the leader about any of these yet.

 LICENSE
 =======